euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

    fastest - fast + slow = slowest

-As well as the past participle}:
+As well as the past participle:

 .. math::